Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 At its core, UI Kit is built with [ink](https://github.com/vadimdemedes/ink) which uses React under the hood.
 If you're familiar with React already that's great!
-This guide will only cover details that are specific to UI kit, so an understanding of [React](https://reactjs.org/docs/getting-started.html) is a prerequiste if you wish to contribute to its components library.
+This guide will only cover details that are specific to UI kit, so an understanding of [React](https://reactjs.org/docs/getting-started.html) is a prerequisite if you wish to contribute to its components library.

 ## Principles

 UI Kit defines all its available functions inside the `public/node/ui.tsx` file.
 These functions take simple JavaScript objects as params and output something to the terminal, be it a prompt or a banner.
-We chose this API design so that you wouldn't have to worry about the underlying React implementation when implementing commands, and could focus on simple data structures to pass in to these `render` functions.
+We chose this API design so that you wouldn't have to worry about the underlying React implementation when implementing commands, and could focus on simple data structures to pass into these `render` functions.
 This will also make it easier for us to restructure and upgrade the underlying React components without causing API breakage.

 The public functions have all been documented via comments above the function themselves.